Efficient Exploration of Chemical Kinetics: Introduction

 \gls{htst} approximates the potential near minima and the transition state with quadratic forms, enabling statistical-mechanical evaluation of partition functions and the derivation of a rate constant.
 Figure \ref{fig:htst} demonstrates how the trajectory of Figure \ref{fig:mdsurf} collapses to three stationary points and their local curvatures.
 This chain of reasoning from quantum mechanics to a harmonic model underpins how we compute and understand chemical reactivity.

 The abstraction from the full dynamics in Figure \ref{fig:mdsurf} to the simple rate model in Figure \ref{fig:htst} forms a compelling progression.
 However, most systems, even small ones like the LJ38 in Figure \ref{fig:sketchy38} have complex landscapes containing a vast network of states, not just a single reactant–product pair.The notion of ``connectivity'' becomes malleable, as is the notion of ``close'', and many escape paths may exist, with widely varying barriers and time scales.
 Perhaps the disconnect between kinetics and theromdynamics is most clearly understood from the engineering perspective, where the Haber-Bosch \cite{foglerEssentialsChemicalReaction2011,levenspielChemicalReactionEngineering1999,himmelblauBasicPrinciplesCalculations1989} in practice requires conditions which do not provide maximum yield, but does allow the reaction to proceed in reasonable timeframes.
 For slowly evolving systems, evaluating \gls{htst} rates for all viable escape paths, allows the continuous \gls{pes} to be recast as a discrete set of states linked by thermally activated transitions (Figure \ref{fig:akmc_network}).
 The long-term evolution then follows a memoryless, Markovian journey on that network, leading to two distinct simulation methodologies.
+From the perspective of long-timescale evolution, \gls{md} and \gls{kmc} are thermodynamically equivalent representations; they both aim to sample the equilibrium distribution.
+The distinction lies in their sampling efficiency for activated processes.

 On-lattice \gls{kmc} adopts a predefined lattice and a fixed catalog of allowed processes \cite{andersenPracticalGuideSurface2019,battaileKineticMonteCarlo2008}.
 Practitioners precompute or fit the energy barriers and rate constants for these processes to various local chemical environments.
 During a simulation, events are drawn stochastically from this lookup table with probabilities determined by \gls{htst} rates, and the occupation numbers (or site identities) are updated accordingly.
 The system time advances via an exponential clock: if \(N\) events are available with rates \(k_1, k_2, \ldots, k_N\), the time to the next event is \(\Delta t = -\ln(\xi) / \sum_i k_i\), where \(\xi\) is a uniform random number.
 This approach delivers exceptional speed for crystalline diffusion and lattice-respecting reactions, yet it omits events that a prior catalog fails to include.